- Plan your visit

 The 19th century saw hunting of Bison on a scale that nearly brought the species to extinction.
 Threats now include habitat loss, genetic manipulation and culling to prevent the spread of bovine disease.

-Meeting the Bison at Werribee Open Range Zoo is an important way to connect with an vulnerable grassland species.
-Your visit to the Zoo helps to fight species extinction.
+Meeting the Bison at Werribee Open Range Zoo is an important way to connect with this vulnerable species.

 Bison means ‘ox-like’ in Greek.
 They belong to the bovidae family just like cattle, buffalo, antelope, gazelles, sheep and goats.